HR automation 12 top HR software and tool options to consider in 2024

 • Reduces paperwork.
 Having a centralized repository for employee data removes the need for storing paper files, which can be easily damaged, as well as the need to search through large paper-based employee files to find information.

 • Simplifies predictive analysis and visualizations.
-Depending on the type of HRIS software, it may generate various reports, provide Ad hoc reporting capabilities and offer HR analytics on important metrics such as headcount and turnover.
-Modern HRIS software also offers visualization capabilities for employee data, such as automatically rendered organizational charts or nine-box grids.
+Depending on the type of HRIS software, it can generate various reports, provide ad hoc reporting capabilities and offer HR analytics on important metrics such as headcount and turnover.
+Modern HRIS software also offers visualization capabilities for employee data, such as automatically rendered organizational charts or nine-box grid employee assessment tools.

 • Empowers employees.
-Employees can directly access and make changes to their personal information without the need to contact HR.
+Employees can directly access and make changes to their personal information without having to contact HR.

 • Improves productivity.
-When an HRIS offers employee or manager self-service, the process for making employee master data or organizational changes becomes more efficient and uses less time than paper-based requests.
+Self-service features simplify the process for making employee master data or organizational changes and are less time-consuming than paper-based requests.
 Approval workflows enable changes to be approved or rejected, with the necessary individuals automatically notified.
 An HRIS might also offer mobile capabilities that extend self-service and provide additional flexibility for remote workers.

 • Offers security and privacy.
 An HRIS also helps secure employee data and keep information private.
-When using paper forms or spreadsheets, information can easily be accessed by people who may not have the authority to access it.
-An HRIS can secure information so that it can only be accessed by authorized individuals.
-Data security and privacy are important factors when handling sensitive personal information, especially in countries such as Germany and France, where works councils have a strong role in protecting employee data.
-With the exception of a lock and key, protecting paper records can be extremely difficult.
+When using paper forms or spreadsheets, information can easily be accessed by people who aren't authorized.
+Data security and privacy are important factors when handling sensitive personal information.

 Types of HRIS software

-While most HRIS software covers a large portion of the processes described above, many HRISes aimed at midmarket enterprises have less depth of functionality in each feature than those aimed at large enterprises.
+While most HRIS software covers a large portion of the processes described above, many systems aimed at midmarket enterprises have less depth of functionality in each feature than those aimed at large enterprises.

-In this way, the HRIS market is similar to the automobile market.
+In this way, the HRIS market is like the automobile market.
 All automobiles will get a driver from A to B, but major differences exist in the quality and amenities offered.

 HRIS functions